felipesal/felipesal/README.md

 - MySQL
 - MongoDB

-I have passion for learning and the development is that, it is infinite learning.
+I have passion for learning and the development is a infinite learning.
 There is always something we can learn.

 Currently i'm a Detection Fraud Analist in a financial startup.
 But I would like to work as a developer.